loopbackio/loopback-next/_SPIKE_.md

   repository & controller builders provided by LB4 by their own logic.

-- Model configuration schema is extensible, individual plugins can define additional model-config options to further tweak the behavior of API endpoints.
+- Model configuration schema is extensible, individual plugins can define additional model-endpoints options to further tweak the behavior of API endpoints.

 **Question:**